tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 #5 above - we used a **type selector** to get a reference to the footer

 #6 above - we then changed the CSS on the &lt;footer> element by accessing the `.style` property.
-Note that in JavaScript, to use the CSS properties that have dashes in their name (like `font-family`) we need to make alterations.
-We have to drop the dash in the property name - and "camel case" the second word - thus the CSS `font-family` property becomes `style.fontFamily`.
+Note that in JavaScript, to use the CSS properties that have dashes in their name (like `font-family`) we need to make alterations:
+- drop the dash in the property name
+- "camel case" the second word
+- thus the CSS `font-family` property becomes `style.fontFamily`.

 See above that we also had to do this for `font-size`, `padding-top` and `padding-bottom`.

 <hr>